-109 Soft Foods To Eat After Braces, Dental Surgery, Implants or Wisdom Teeth Extraction
+109 Soft Foods To Eat After Braces, Dental Surgery, Implants or Wisdom Teeth Removal

 Eating food that can be easily swallowed with minimal-to-no chewing is a great idea when your mouth is sore.
 It keeps pain and inflammation in check while allowing the wound (if any) to heal faster.

 While soft foods offer your teeth the tender loving care they need, they don’t have to bore the foodie in you — not with our curated list of 109 recipes!